stichj/chat-app/README.md

 - Start chatting with others!
 - Type `/quit` or `/q` or press `Ctrl+C` to leave the chat gracefully.

+## 🐳 Docker
+- Start more clients in new Terminal windows with `docker-compose run chat-client`
+- Run `docker-compose down` to shut down all containers

 ## 📚 Future Improvements

 - Add authentication or user presence